sophia-zube/incari-doc/modules/project-settings.md

 `Remote port` is the port number of the connection.
 For _MQTT_, the standard is 1883.

-`Is auto start` can be enabled or disabled and dictates when the connection is run (from the beginning of an application's life cycle or when the appropriate **Nodes** are used).
+`Autostart` can be enabled or disabled and dictates when the connection is run (from the beginning of an application's life cycle or when the appropriate **Nodes** are used).
 {% endtab %}

 {% tab title="Profiler" %}